class101/anduril/docs/anduril-manual.md

 There are four ways to access ramping mode when the light is off:

 - `1C`: Turn on at the memorized brightness.
     (see below for details about what "memorized" means)
 - `1H`: Turn on at the floor level.
 Let go after the light turns on to stay at the floor level, or keep holding to ramp up.
 - `2C`: Turn on at the ceiling level.
-- `2H`: Turn on at full power, turn off when released.  (momentary turbo) (in Simple UI, this uses the ceiling level instead of turbo)
+- `2H`: Turn on at full power, turn off when released.  (momentary turbo)
+      (in Simple UI, this uses the ceiling level instead of turbo)

 While the light is on, a few actions are available:

 - `1C`: Turn off.
 - `2C`: Go to or from the turbo level.
     (or if it has regulated down, "bump" back up to turbo)
     (turbo level / behavior is configurable)
 - `1H`: Change brightness (up).
-        If the button was released less than a second ago, or if it's already at the ceiling, it goes down instead.
+        If the button was released less than a second ago
+        Or if it's already at the ceiling, it goes down instead.
 - `2H`: Change brightness (down).
 - `3C`: Switch to the other ramp style.  (smooth / stepped)
         (or activate the next channel mode, when more than one is enabled)